 At the end of each semester a survey will be sent electronically to a number of randomly selected students who have just completed courses tagged under the two selected areas.
 The surveys, designed in conjunction with faculty within each specialty area, include questions that identify learning related to the specific K-State 8 area.
 Perceived knowledge and applied skills gained in the specific area are examined using a Likert scale format as well as open-ended questions.

 Under the leadership of the provost designee for general education, these assessment results will be analyzed.
 Reports will be provided to the colleges to share with their departments.
 Departments will be encouraged to consider how the assessment results demonstrate their majors’ breadth of knowledge across the K-State 8 as well as how effectively their tagged courses contribute to the K-State 8.
 Solutions to fill educational gaps will continue to be the responsibility of the academic programs.

-Proposing changes to the program based on the assessment results will be the responsibility of the provost designee and the two K-State 8 councils.
+Proposing changes to the program based on the assessment results will be the responsibility of the provost designee and the K-State 8 council.
 Decisions about such changes will be the responsibility of Faculty Senate.

-Beginning fall 2012 the survey will be utilized to assess the initial two K-State 8 areas.
-As noted earlier, the survey will be sent electronically to a sample of randomly selected students who have completed a course in one of the two areas being assessed.
-The two K-State 8 councils in conjunction with the Academic Affairs Committee of Faculty Senate will set an initial target for a satisfactory level of understanding indicated by the students’ responses to the survey, as well as long-term objectives to be reached in the assessment of all eight areas.
+The K-State 8 council in conjunction with the Academic Affairs Committee of Faculty Senate will set an initial target for a satisfactory level of understanding indicated by the students’ responses to the survey, as well as long-term objectives to be reached in the assessment of all eight areas.